-In response to the recent spate of articles about Rose McGowan which paint The Family International in a negative light, TFI’s Public Affairs desk issued the following statement:
+In response to the recent spate of articles featuring Christian Babin which reference The Family International, The Family International wishes to state the following:

 Founded in the late 1960s as a countercultural new religious movement, the Family International operated as an international missionary fellowship for over 40 years that led millions to faith in Christ, many of whom joined conventional churches, and assisted the needy in a multitude of volunteer and humanitarian efforts in over 100 countries.
 In 2010, the Family International disassembled its previous organizational framework, and currently exists only as an online network of 1,900 members, with no formal structure beyond its websites.

 Our sincere hope for those who were once part of the Family International is that they can lead fulfilling lives and we wish them well in every way.
 The Family International has expressed its apologies on a number of occasions to any members who feel that they were hurt in any way during their membership, which are also a matter of public record (http://www.myconclusion.com/category/letters-of-apology).
 While we are unfamiliar with the personal lives and experiences of those who were once members, in this case Christina Babin, and therefore not in a position to speak to the details of their personal narratives, we extend our sincere apologies to anyone who experienced anything negative or hurtful during their childhood or time as members of the Family International.